Dhiren-p/Text-Art-Generator/README.md

-# 🧙‍♂️ Python Text Art Generator: Harry Potter Edition
+# 🧙‍♂️ Python Text Art Generator: Harry Potter Edition  (YEAR : 2020)

 ### 💻 Technical Portfolio | Language: Python
 This project is an image-to-ASCII transformation engine that maps high-contrast pixel data into a character-based visual representation.
 It demonstrates the use of **Binary Classification** of pixel intensity and **Terminal Data Rendering**.